dsartori/process-briefings/README.md

 # **Process Briefings**

 ## **Description**
-This project demonstrates how to prepare public data for **Retrieval-Augmented Generation (RAG)** using advanced AI models.
+This project demonstrates an approach to prepare public data for **Retrieval-Augmented Generation (RAG)** using advanced AI models.
 The resulting output is designed to work with a local Large Language Model (LLM) setup on modest hardware.
 For context, check out the blog post on https://meanmedianmoose.ca.

 The configuration utilizes:
 - **Ollama** for model management.
 - **OpenWebUI** as the front-end interface.
 - **nginx** for secure communication.
 - **Docker** for containerizing the application and nginx.

 ### **Data Source**
 The demo data is based on a slightly cleaned version of the [Health Canada Deputy Minister Briefing Materials](https://www.canada.ca/en/health-canada/corporate/about-health-canada/proactive-disclosure/briefing-documents/2024-main-transition-e-binder.html) published by the Government of Canada.
-The goal is to create a tool that supports **natural-language queries** about the **structure, operations, strategic goals, and challenges** of Canada’s health ministry.

 ### **Available Output**
+The goal is a tool that supports **natural-language queries** about the **structure, operations, strategic goals, and challenges** of Canada’s health ministry.

 Three processed outputs are included in this repository:
 - `dmbriefing_qwen2.5-14b.json`
 - `dmbriefing_qwen2.5-72b.json`
 - `dmbriefing_llama3.3.json`

-**Recommended Output**: Use `dmbriefing_qwen2.5-72b.json` for the best results.
+Use `dmbriefing_qwen2.5-72b.json` for the best results.
 This file can be loaded into an LLM's knowledge base for optimal query responses.

 ---